Sting (musician): 1990–1997: Greater solo success

 Sting's 1991 album, The Soul Cages, was dedicated to his late father.
 It included "All This Time" and the Grammy-winning title track.
-The album, which went Platinum.
+The album went Platinum.
 Also in 1991, he performed "Come Down in Time" for the tribute album Two Rooms: Celebrating the Songs of Elton John and Bernie Taupin.

 In England, our house is surrounded by barley fields, and in the summer it's fascinating to watch the wind moving over the shimmering surface, like waves on an ocean of gold.
 There's something inherently sexy about the sight, something primal, as if the wind were making love to the barley.
 Lovers have made promises here, I'm sure, their bonds strengthened by the comforting cycle of the seasons.

 — —Sting on the "Fields of Gold" lyrics.

 Sting's fourth album, Ten Summoner's Tales, peaked at two in the UK and US album charts in 1993 and went triple platinum in just over a year.
 The album was recorded at his Elizabethan country home, Lake House in Wiltshire.
 Ten Summoner's Tales was nominated for the Mercury Prize in 1993 and for the Grammy for Album of the Year in 1994.
 The title is a wordplay on his surname, Sumner and "The Summoner's Tale", one of The Canterbury Tales by Geoffrey Chaucer.
 Hit singles on the album include "Fields of Gold", a song inspired by the barley fields next to his Wiltshire home, with the music video featuring a silhouette of Sting walking through a village containing common features seen throughout the UK during that time such as a red telephone box and "If I Ever Lose My Faith in You", the latter earning his second award for best male pop singer at the 36th Grammy Awards.